Trading legend Dauphin leaves void at Trafigura

 Craig Pirrong, a U.S. academic who spent a number of days inside Trafigura’s offices in the summer of 2013 speaking to major trading desk heads and executives said: “If Trafigura was publicly traded, the stock probably would have been down today.”

-On Wednesday, the yields on Trafigura’s publicly traded bonds widened further NL103307392=OCBC.
-They had shot up since August due to a steep decline in commodities prices and as listed rival Glencore Plc (GLEN.L) came under shareholder pressure.
+On Wednesday, the yields on Trafigura’s publicly traded bonds widened further.
+They had shot up since August due to a steep decline in commodities prices and as listed rival Glencore Plc came under shareholder pressure.

 But on Thursday, Trafigura closed a heavily oversubscribed $2.2 billion loan, supported by 28 banks, highlighted the strong relationship with lenders that Dauphin built since founding the firm in 1993, when he broke away from famed trader and ex-U.S. fugitive Marc Rich.